 Lael C. Duncan, MD

-Medical Director of Consulting Services
+Medical Director Consultant

 Lael Duncan, MD, is a licensed California physician with more than 15 years of clinical practice in internal medicine, infectious disease, and long term acute care for patients with multi-system disease.
 She is an expert educator on Physician Orders for Life-Sustaining Treatment (POLST), end-of-life communication between patients and providers, advance care planning, and legislation that impacts end-of-life care in California.
 Dr. Duncan consults with health care organizations, medical providers and communities to improve access to care that honors patient values.